 The best website builder for most users is Wix.
-The popular website builder is packed with industry-leading web-building features, features over 1,000 customizable templates, and offers the most reliable customer support center out of every web builder we tested.
+The popular website builder features over 1,000 customizable templates, an advanced AI chatbot builder that is easily fine-tuned, and offers the most useful customer support center out of every builder we tested.
 Simply put, Wix is a safe bet for beginners and experienced users alike.

 If you’re looking for an ultra-low learning curve, Squarespace is the easiest website builder for beginners to get started with.
-The design-focused builder also offers a range of professionally designed templates, making it a great option for creative businesses like photographers and designers, while Shopify is the most competitive option for users making online stores.
+The design-focused builder also offers a huge range of excellent templates and a highly responsive drag-and-drop editor, which means it’s pretty easy to create a professional-looking website.

-Whether you’re a creative business with a penchant for design, an ecommerce vendor looking to sell big, or someone who needs an easy website builder to start a side hustle, we’ve rounded up the best website builders on the market.
+Whether you’re a business with a penchant for design, or an ecommerce vendor looking to sell big, we’ve rounded up the best website builders on the market based on our in-depth research and testing of each platform.
 In this guide, we outline their price points, as well as what they’re best for, before diving into more detail.

 What Is the Best Website Builder?